Time Line of other Marine History Articles (148) only listed here.

 After WW II, McCurdy got a telephone call from a brother-in-law living in the San Francisco area about a surplus boat he thought McCurdy might like.
 But there was no name, only a number.
 After putting off the relative for several months, McCurdy finally sent his son down to 'satisfy your uncle and get him off my back.'

 'Jim called back and said 'Dad, it's the BLUE PETER.'
 I told him 'Go get her boy, that's my boat.'
-Buying the boat on a closed bid sale, McCurdy dispatched a mechanic, tugboat skipper and crew to bring the boat back to Seattle.
-Despite storm warnings on the coast, they headed north and a couple of nights later the skipper called from Neah Bay.
+Buying the boat on a closed bid sale, McCurdy dispatched a mechanic, tugboat skipper, and crew to bring the boat back to Seattle.
+Despite storm warnings on the coast, they headed north; a couple of nights later the skipper called from Neah Bay.
 The next night about 2 AM, I heard a whistle coming down Lake Washington and I went out and turned on the lights on my dock, and it was foggy as hell, McCurdy recalls.
 'She looked like the Queen Mary to me.'

 In the refurbishing, which went on for five years, McCurdy bought an old windjammer, the HOMEWARD BOUND, and tore her cabins out to match the aged teak with that on BLUE PETER.

 The hull, of Port Orford cedar, is the original.
 The deck is double teak over cedar.
 The only thing replaced was a small piece of bulwark around the stern.
-BLUE PETER's accommodations include McCurdy's stateroom off the pilothouse topside, a spacious day cabin which includes a Franklin stove, ideal for taking the chill off a cold morning without cranking up the hot water heating system, a dining salon, galley, staterooms and crew's quarters below.
+BLUE PETER's accommodations include McCurdy's stateroom off the pilothouse topside, a spacious day cabin that includes a Franklin stove, ideal for taking the chill off a cold morning without cranking up the hot water heating system, a dining salon, galley, staterooms and crew's quarters below.

-Measuring 96-ft x 19-ft x 9-ft, BLUE PETER was repowered with new twin Diesels in 1973.
-She cruises at 12-knots and has a fuel capacity of 3,000 gallons and carries 2,000 gallons of water.
+Measuring 96 ft x 19 ft x 9 ft, BLUE PETER was repowered with new twin Diesels in 1973.
+She cruises at 12 knots and has a fuel capacity of 3,000 gallons and carries 2,000 gallons of water.

 McCurdy's wife ('We met when I was 16 and she was 15') is an ardent angler.
 She can use either a Monk-designed cedar inboard 16-footer or a Boston Whaler, both of which are carried astern of the stack.

 The boat's name comes from the international code flag for the letter 'p' which is called Blue Peter and is flown by all commercial vessels 24 hours before a ship is scheduled to sail.
 That flag has been adapted, with the addition of an 'M' on the center, as the McCurdy house flag and it's painted on the stacks of the boat.
-Because of the 'M' in the houseflag, the boat often is mistaken for a Matson Lines vessel.
+Because of the 'M' in the house flag, the boat often is mistaken for a Matson Lines vessel.

 As a Seafair VIP boat for nine years and the SYC Opening Day guest yacht, BLUE PETER has played host to numerous well-known people.